MediaWind/react_kiosk_engine/docs/jsonFormat.md

 `placeholder` is the optional placeholder of your input.
 Use language codes as keys to adapt your input depending on the language.
 It disappears as soon as you start typing in your input.

-`autoFocus` is optional and defines the input that is focus when you first land on the page.
+`autoFocus` is optional and defines the input that is focused when you first land on the page.
 Note that the keyboard displays and hides depending on wheter a `text` input is focused or not.

-`textPreview` is optional and enable a window inside the keyboard above the keys to preview the value inside the `text` input.
-It is usually used when your keyboard covers the tinput of a page.
+`textPreview` is optional and enables a window inside the keyboard above the keys to preview the value inside the `text` input.
+It is usually used when your keyboard covers the focused input of a page.

 `forceLowerCase` is optional and forces the keyboard to start and stay in lower case.
 You can still manually switch to upper case with the shift/capslock key.
 It is for example used when the input receives an email address.